-It's now common to find individuals who want to take on side jobs that they can complete from the comfort of their own home.
-These positions allow you to make your own hours, earn extra income and do something you enjoy with the skills you possess.
-These side jobs can also lead to something greater, like a full-time opportunity at a company you admire and have always wanted to work for.
+Professionals in various fields often look for side jobs that they can do from the comfort of their homes.
+These positions may allow you to set your own schedule, earn extra income and do something you enjoy with your skills.
+These side jobs can also lead to other opportunities, such as a full-time job at a company you admire.

-In this article, we explain what it means to have a side hustle job from home, discuss how to choose side hustle jobs, provide tips and share examples of side hustle jobs you may want to consider.
+In this article, we explain what it means to have a side hustle job from home, list 11 side hustle job ideas, show how to choose your ideal gig and offer some tips to help you find one.

 What are side hustle jobs from home?